dkirkby/E4S/projects/DSP.md

 ## Power Play

-You can think of the FFT as a recipe for reconstructing the time domain signal as a sum of sines and cosines at specific frequencies `f[i] = i * df` with `df = f0 / (NMEASURE * NAVG)` with amplitudes related to `fft_real[i]` and `fft_imag[i]` (for `i < NMEASURE/2`).
+You can think of the FFT as a recipe for building the time domain signal as a sum of sines and cosines at specific frequencies `f[i] = i * df`, where `df = f0 / (NMEASURE * NAVG)`, with amplitudes related to `fft_real[i]` and `fft_imag[i]` (for `i < NMEASURE/2`).
 The zero frequency value corresponds to a constant (in time) value, also known as the "DC component".
 Since we subtracted off the mean earlier, this should be zero and we will ignore it.
-(In fact, it might not be exactly zero because of round-off errors in the calculation of the mean.)
+(In fact, it will not be exactly zero because of round-off errors in the calculation and subtraction of the mean.)

 Since we do not care about the phase differences (sine vs cosine) at each frequency, we will combine the real and imaginary FFT values into their complex magnitude squared, scaled by the number of measurements:
 ```